 Finally, remove the battery from the toothbrush.

 Measure your battery and if it is 42mm long you might have the option of fitting a longer battery instead.
 Because it is physically larger, a longer battery will have a higher electrical capacity (mAh) and will run for longer between recharges.
 Do you notice how the metal tag on the positive terminal extends horizontally away from the battery?
-Take a look at the picture below to see how the tag extends through some empty space inside the handle.
+Take a look at the picture below to see how the positive tag extends through some empty space inside the handle.

 When the battery is temporarily replaced with a spare or even just turned around and inserted back to front you can see how the battery comes up against plastic spacing stoppers (arrowed below) which prevent it from sliding up any closer to the motor.